This post may contain affiliate links. Please read our disclosure policy.

-Warm and creamy, this Carrot Cake Oatmeal really hit the spot when I made it for breakfast recently.
-My body doesn't do well when I have too much sugar in the morning (especially on an empty stomach), so this lightly sweetened oatmeal felt like a special treat—a little like enjoying dessert for breakfast!
+Warm and creamy, this carrot cake oatmeal for one really hit the spot the last time I made it for breakfast.
+My body doesn’t do well with a lot of sugar first thing in the morning, especially on an empty stomach, so this lightly sweetened oatmeal felt like a small treat—a little like dessert for breakfast, without the crash.

 How Many Calories and WW Points in this Carrot Cake Oatmeal for One?

-According to my calculations, each big bowl serving has 175 calories.
-To see your WW Points for this recipe and track it in the WW app or site, Click here!
+To see your WW Points for this recipe, track it in the WW App!

 How to Make Carrot Cake Oatmeal, Step-by-Step